Tesam/cats_weight_history/README.md

 # cats_weight_history

-A Flutter application, to show how to use SQLite whit Moor, recording cat weight history.
+A Flutter application, to show how to use SQLite, recording cat weight history.

 ## Getting Started